Mike Bloomberg ends White House bid and endorses Biden

 Billionaire withdraws from Democratic race after failing to attract voters on Super Tuesday

-New York mayor Mike Bloomberg: Campaign spending topped half a billion dollars.
+Former New York mayor Michael Bloomberg: Campaign spending topped half a billion dollars.
 Photograph: Eva Marie Uzcategui/AFP via Getty Images

 Michael Bloomberg suspended his presidential campaign on Wednesday after failing to persuade Democratic voters he was the best choice to defeat US president Donald Trump in November despite record spending that topped half a billion dollars.